Suraif16/GIT101-UCSC19T/MohamedShafraz.md

 - **PHP**
 - **R**
 # Feedback :- This workshop assisted me in recalling information as well as learning new stuffs, such as **working with open-source software**.
 Also, be interactive
+## Favourite quote :
+> Live as if you were to die tomorrow.
+Learn as if you were to live forever.- Mahatma Gandhi